codefellows-portland-javascript-401d2/expressjs-simple-persistence/README.md

     npm install
     node index.js

+    The server will be listening on port 8080 by default.

 ##### Available endpoints and methods:
 - GET
   - "/" - Gets a list of available festivals